natelandau/jdfile/README.md

 # jdfile

-A script to normalize filenames and (optionally) organize files into directories following the [Johnny Decimal](https://johnnydecimal.com) system.
+`jdfile` cleans and normalizes filenames.
+In addition, if you have directories which follow the [Johnny Decimal](https://johnnydecimal.com), jdfile can move your files into the appropriate directory.

-`jdfile` normalizes filenames based on your preferences.
+`jdfile` cleans filenames based on your preferences.

 -   Remove special characters
 -   Trim multiple separators (`word----word` becomes `word-word`)
--   Normalize to `lowercase`, `uppercase`, or `titlecase`
+-   Normalize to `lower case`, `upper case`, `sentence case`, or `title case`
--   Normalize to a common word separator (`_`, `-`, ` `)
+-   Normalize all files to a common word separator (`_`, `-`, ` `)
--   Replace all `.jpeg` extensions to `.jpg`
+-   Enforce lowercase file extensions
--   Remove common stopwords
+-   Remove common English stopwords
+-   Split `camelCase` words into separate words (`camel Case`)
 -   Parse the filename for a date in many different formats
 -   Remove or reformat the date and add it to the the beginning of the filename
 -   Avoid overwriting files by adding a unique integer when renaming/moving
 -   Clean entire directory trees
--   Shows previews of changes to be made before commiting
+-   Optionally, show previews of changes to be made before commiting
--   Ignore files listed in config
+-   Ignore files listed in a config file
--   Specify casing for words which should never be changed
+-   Specify casing for words which should never be changed (ie. `iMac` will never be re-cased)
--   more...

 `jdfile` can organize your files into folders.